 Germino passed away March 1, 2017.

 Acknowledgments: This Biographical Sketch was prepared by Reginald Carter, Ph.D, PA and submitted to the Society on February 1, 2010.
 The photographs of Mr. Germino are provided courtesy of the Duke University Medical Center Archives and the Society for the Preservation of Physician Assistant History.
 The photo of Mr. Germino as a student was taken by Phillip Harrington for Look Magazine in 1966 and is used with his permission.
-References include a transcript of an oral interview conducted in 1990 and Mr. Germino’s biographical sketch found on the Duke University PA Program’s website.
+References include a transcript of an oral interview conducted in 1990 and Mr. Germino’s biographical sketch that was found on the Duke University PA Program’s website.